 Child Life Practicum

-The Child Life Practicum program is a 150-hour clinical experience spanning 10 weeks.
-The program gives students the chance to experience the child life profession and gain insight into the unique, individual needs of children who are hospitalized and their families in the hospital setting by observing a Certified Child Life Specialist (CCLS) in settings such as the burn unit, trauma unit, burn outpatient clinics, and palliative care services.
+Our Child Life Practicum program is a 150-hour clinical experience spanning 10 weeks.
+The program gives students the chance to experience the child life profession and gain insight into the unique, individual needs of children and their families in the hospital setting by observing a Certified Child Life Specialist (CCLS) in settings such as the burn unit, trauma unit, burn outpatient clinics, and palliative care services.

 Application requirements for the UC San Diego Health Child Life Practicum